milan-daus/Literature-on-Water-Reservoir-Management/README.md

 # Literature on Reservoir Management
-In this file you will find a list of references on certain topics in reservoir management.
 The original source is provided via hyperlink.
 Where applicable, you can downbload the original file.

 ## Sediment